baconpaul/elfin-controller/README.md

 ## BaconPaul TODOs roughly

+- Write this README
+  - how to download and install
+  - license

 ### Engine / Model ToDos ===

 - random patch
 - Scan user presets and make a menu
 - Baked in presets perhaps?
+- send program changes? or at least ge tthose as presets?

 ### UI ToDos